zhiao777774/task-assignment-tool/README.md

 ## Usage

 Input format: Columns and rows represent people and jobs, respectively. every cell is the prioritisation score for this job (score can be "0 to n-1" or "1 to n").
-If a number is closer to "n" indicates they more want the task.
+If the number is **smaller** indicates they more want the task.

 ```
 task1, task2, task3 ...